philipturner/transimpedance-amplifier/Models/Phase01CompletedScript.md

 everything else:
 - font size: 72

-background to improve visibility
-- only applied to single-line banners on the bottom
+background for single-line banners on the bottom:
 - use default color, black
 - outline width: 0
 - width: 2.000